redis/redis-doc/commands/shutdown.md

 usually you don't want Redis instances used only for caching to block on when shutting down.

-Also note: If Redis receives one of the signals SIGTERM and SIGINT, the same shutdown sequence is performed.
+Also note: If Redis receives one of the signals `SIGTERM` and `SIGINT`, the same shutdown sequence is performed.
 See also [Signal Handling](/topics/signals).

 ## Modifiers